Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

-* further design, product details and functions for the shopping Basket
 * Product sorting for the special offers tab
 * User registration login/logout
 * Profile page with details about the user
 * email confirmation, webhook handler
-* styling of images
 * profile app
 * Footer with contact information